Sage Traveling

 Need to transfer out of wheelchair at Blue Mosque – The floor of the Blue Mosque is covered in an immaculate 100 year old carpet (shown in the picture below on the left).
 As in all mosques, visitors must take off their shoes.
 Wheelchair users at the Istanbul Blue Mosque need to transfer to a manual wheelchair that the staff provides so as not to track any dirt onto the carpet (shown in the picture below on the right).

-8 Keys to Success for Istanbul Accessible Travel
+8 Keys to Success for Istanbul Disabled Travel

 Istanbul Accessible Travel Packages